MicrosoftDocs/SupportArticles-docs/support/biztalk/biztalk-adapter-tibco-ems-text-message-type.md

 ---
-title: BizTalk Adapter for TIBCO EMS supports only text
+title: Adapter for TIBCO EMS supports only text
 description: This article describes how the BizTalk Adapter for TIBCO EMS supports only the text message type. ms.date: 03/16/2020 ms.prod-support-area-path: